Psychedelic Drug Laws in Switzerland: A Novel Approach

 Because shrooms are safe and show vast potential for treating mental health conditions, many states are considering changing their laws.

 LSD (lysergic acid diethylamide) is illegal in Switzerland.

 LSD is illegal in most places, but studies show it is safe and has lasting benefits for those nearing the end of their life .

 Numerous studies have confirmed the safety of using LSD — as well as many others providing clear evidence of health benefits, especially in the field of mental illness.

 However, because LSD isn’t patentable, only philanthropists, NGOs, and government institutions have been willing to fund this research.
 Most companies are focusing on psilocybin and patentable psilocybin derivatives.

-LSD and psilocybin work through the same mechanisms and have been shown to offer comparable capacity for healing.
+LSD and psilocybin work through the exact mechanisms and have been shown to offer comparable capacities for healing.

 Is MDMA Legal in Switzerland?